 Any time you put a form field or survey online, it's possible that you could receive some inaccurate information from pranksters, spambots, or people who are just in a hurry.
-MailChimp signup forms aren't immune to this activity, but we have a few tools in place that help protect our users and their customers from bad data.
+Mailchimp signup forms aren't immune to this activity, but we have a few tools in place that help protect our users and their customers from bad data.

 What are spambots?

-At MailChimp, we have strong, intelligent data-backed systems in place to prevent spam for all of our hosted forms—single and double opt-in—to protect our customers’ deliverability and their customers’ inboxes.
+At Mailchimp, we have strong, intelligent data-backed systems in place to prevent spam for all of our hosted forms—single and double opt-in—to protect our customers’ deliverability and their customers’ inboxes.
 We also continually analyze and improve our spam prevention systems and technologies to stay ahead of new abuse tactics.

 Here are a few techniques we use and enable for our customers.

-Sometimes, when an abuser attempts to takeover an account, they'll sign their target up for a several email lists at once.
+Sometimes, when an abuser attempts to takeover an account, they'll sign their target up for a several email newsletters at once.
 They hope that all the new emails in the target’s inbox will overwhelm them and distract them from malicious activity.

 This type of throttling is effective in preventing these kind of attacks.

 On all of our forms, we include some fake fields called honeypot fields that aren’t visible to humans.
 Forms submitted with the extra fields filled in are immediately flagged as spam and discarded.
-Those addresses never make it to your list.
+Those addresses never make it to your audience.

-What to Look For
+What to look for

 - The email address is a name, but doesn't look like a real name.